Propagation - Dividing Plants

 As mentioned previously: only replant the fresher new growth from the perimeter of the rootball, as quite often the centre of the rootball is of poor quality and perhaps a bit woody.

-Although not imperative, the cut surfaces can be dusted with sulphur to protect the inner flesh of the tuber.
+Although not imperative, the cut surfaces should be dusted with sulphur to protect the inner flesh of the tuber.

 Most grasses and bamboos are best propagated by division in mid to late spring or just as the new seasons growth is commencing.